leonstel/leonstel.github.io/blogs/gmap4.md

 ```

 The grouping functions will keep your code DRY and maintainable.
 You could easily create a new grouping function for
-every other combination of `MutantType` to your wishes.
+every other combination of `MutantType` as you wish.

 ```
 // src/app/map/GoogleMapInstance.ts